French Drains and Other Concrete Drainage

 Benefits of a French Drain

-In addition to diverting water from your home, a French drain has other advantages, as well.
+In addition to diverting water from your home, a French drain has other advantages as well.

-Have no moving parts, such as pumps, which means they are very unlikely to break down and need repairs.
+French drains have no moving parts, such as pumps, which means they are very unlikely to break down and need repairs.

-They can make a significant difference in water issues around your foundation and make your yard a much more usable space.
+French drains can make a significant difference in water issues around your foundation and make your yard a much more usable space.

 Other Types of Drainage Systems

-Channel Drain (also known as the Trench Drain)
+Channel Drain (AKA the Trench Drain)

 Channel drains are a common type of driveway drainage system that is used in situations where the driveway slopes down from the street towards the home.
-This allows for the collection of water flowing down the driveway and helps to ensure that the driveway remains clear and usable.
+This allows for the collected of water flowing down the driveway and helps to ensure that the driveway remains clear and usable.

 Channel drains are metal U-shaped channels that are inserted into a trench dug along the driveway.
 The channel drain is usually completed with a metal driveway drainage grate, preventing debris from blocking the drain and allowing vehicles to drive over it safely.